Gradients, parallelism, and variance of quantum estimates: Gradients of quantum cost functions

 \subsubsection{LCU implementation}

 We first consider only two Pauli operators, i.e., $H_0=P_0$ and $H_1=P_1$.
 This helps us illustrate the structure of the quantum circuit that we generalize later to arbitrary Hamiltonians using standard LCU methods.
 In this case, the circuits given in Fig.~\ref{fig:sun_gradient_circuit} can be implemented using (multi-controlled) single-qubit rotations $R_x, R_y$ and $R_z$ and (multi-qubit) Toffoli gates.

 The number of multi-controlled gates needed to implement a gradient approximation circuit of order $L$ scales as $O[L^2 \log(L)]$.
 For general Hamiltonians $H_0$ and $H_1$ generated by $K$ Pauli operators, the overall depth is $O[K^2 L^2 \log(K) \log(L)]$.
+Note as before that the factor of $\log(L)$ can be further brought down to $\log(\log(L))$ by using $\log(L)$ additional ancillas \cite{Motzoi2017}.
 We observe further that we do not need all multi-controlled bits for the (multi-controlled) Pauli gates that implement the controlled operations $P_1, P_0, ..., P_0$ : the first one, $P_1$, acts on all entries of the LCU state and does not need controls on the LCU register, but only on the first qubit.
 The other gates are multi-controlled on $L-1$, $L-2$,..., $1$ entries, respectively, so they require only $1$, $1$, $2$, ..., $L$ multi-controlled bits each.
 This approach reduces the number of gates by a constant factor, even though the asymptotic circuit depth remains the same.

 We now turn to the implementation of the LCU register.
 Each commutator circuit ($l=0,...,L$) in Fig.~\ref{fig:sun_gradient_circuit} (a) allows for the estimation of the (renormalized) mean value -- see Eq.~(15) in Ref.~\cite{li2024efficientquantumgradienthigherorder}:

 where $\rho_{V_0} = V_0 \rho V_0^{\dagger}$ -- see Eq.~\eqref{eq:simple_control_problem_V0}.
 As a consequence, the LCU circuit in Fig.~\ref{fig:sun_gradient_circuit} (a) estimates the quantity:

 where $w_l(\Delta t)$ are appropriate $\Delta t$-dependent LCU weights that reproduce the coefficients given in Eq.~\eqref{eq:h0h1_grad}.
 By comparing Eq.~\eqref{eq:G_sun_circuit} with Eq.~\eqref{eq:h0h1_grad}, we see that the state we need to prepare in the LCU register is nothing else than a coherent state with parameter equal to $\sqrt{2\Delta t}$ implemented by the operator $W^{\text{LCU}}$ shown in Fig.~\ref{fig:sun_gradient_circuit} (a):